MCCreationsOS/mccreations-next/docs/CONTRIBUTING.md

 $ npm run build
 ```

-### Committng Changes
+### Committing Changes
 When you're happy with the changes you've made, commit them to your fork of the repository.
 A good commit should look something like this:
 ```
 Short Summary (about 50 characters or less)

 Detailed Description of the changes if needed.
-This may seem redunant, but anything you can do to help other people understand your code better is one step closer to getting your changes merged
+This may seem redundant, but anything you can do to help other people understand your code better is one step closer to getting your changes merged
 ```